 OC: Broadly, what approach do you take when looking at potential targets?
 Is innovation important?

 KU: There are two approached to targets analysis in the TMT sector and more specifically in telecoms.
 Horizontal consolidation moves or convergent consolidation don’t need to be innovation driven.
 Indeed, the competitive nature of the telecoms sector makes innovation spread very rapidly.
 These transactions are therefore primarily driven by the chase for economies of scale (even if some innovation of course helps).
 Innovation is paramount in the technologies sector, where new paradigms, such as cloud, or AI, make the former business models increasingly obsolete.
 It is therefore important to target the next wave of technology firms, as did Orange while acquiring Business and Decision, a leader in business intelligence and data science, or Basefarm, a cutting edge player in the areas of cloud infrastructure and services.

 Krzysztof Urbański graduated from the Warsaw School of Economics in 1996.
 Since then, his career is devoted to mergers and acquisitions.
-He spent his first 8 years at the corporate finance advisory arm of mBank (Commerzbank Group) and the next 3 years at Societe Generale.
-He became Mergers and Acquisitions Director of Orange Polska in 2007 and restructured its capital group.
-The largest transactions he realized are: the acquisition of Eurobank and the disposals of Emitel and of Wirtualna Polska.
+He spent his first eight years at the corporate finance advisory arm of mBank (Commerzbank Group) and the next three years at Societe Generale.